yufengzhang1995/SVM_plus_l2/README.md

-Repo for 'Increasing efficiency of SVMp+ for handling missing values in healthcare prediction.'
+- # Repo for 'Increasing efficiency of SVMp+ for handling missing values in healthcare prediction.'

-- LULUPI: Learning Using Privileged Information with Label Uncertainty
-- LUPAPI: Learning Using Partially Available Privileged Information
-- LULUPAI: Learning Using Partially Available Privileged Information with Label Uncertainty

 - # SVM_plus_l2